mvansh018-rgb/data-analyst-portfolio/AdventureWorks-Sales-Analysis/README.md

 ---

 ##  Project Workflow

-1. Data Cleaning
-Cleaned raw dataset and removed inconsistencies.

-2. Data Transformation
-Merged fact tables and joined product category, subcategory, and product tables.

-3. Data Analysis
+- Collected and prepared data using Excel for analysis
-Performed exploratory data analysis using Excel and SQL.
+- Performed data analysis using SQL to extract insights

-4. Dashboard Development
-Created interactive dashboards in Excel, Power BI, and Tableau.
+- Built interactive dashboards using Power BI/Tableau

-5. Insights Generation
-Analyzed sales trends, product performance, and regional sales distribution.

---
+- Delivered insights to support data-driven decision-making

+---

 ## Key Metrics(KPI'S)
+Key business metrics used to evaluate sales performance and profitability:
 - Total Sales
 - Total Orders
 - Total Products